UCI-GDIM31/class-activities-lsabe37/README.md

 2. Intially, I had the ball set to Is Trigger.
 However, this caused the ball to fall through the ground.
 To fix this, I added another collider which did not have the Is Trigger checked in order to have the ball stay on the ground.
 However, I then realized that it was the goal that needed the Is Trigger since it is the object that is being checked.

+## W5

+Activity 1:

+Q. What is the point of using "[SerializeField] private" instead of "public" when creating variables.
+A. uhh not answered :(

+Q. How do we know which script's Update method is called first?
+A. The order is rather random and there is no guarantee which one gets called before which one.
+However, the difference is miniscule so it will not affect anything for this class.

+Activity 2:
+The Deerw5 class should need a [SerializeField] for the deer's Rigidbody, NavMeshAgent, and the transform of the target.
+It will also need a Start() function to get the components of the rigidbody and NavMeshAgent.
+Finally, it will need an Update function to move the deer using the NavMeshAgent method called SetDestination.

 ## Open-Source Assets
 ### W1